FoodStandardsAgency/eulegscrape/Readme.md

 CSV files with union lists of products and their permitted uses are in the `/csv` folder.
 These are currently clean and human readable tables of the content described in each section below.
 Further processing/steps to increase machine readability can be added as required.

+The file `update.R` checks to see whether a new consolidated version has been uploaded, and recreates the tables if so.
+Apart from for feed additives, which needs to be run separately if necessary.

+Scripts to produce the CSVs are in `/create_files`

 R scripts with generic functions are in the `/R` folder.

-Scripts to produce the CSVs are in `/create_files`

 The `/reference` folder contains the URL of each piece of legislation (on legislation.gov.uk).